Themekraft/wc4bp-changes/readme.txt

 ---

 #### Tags
-Tags: WC4BP changes, WC4BP customization, WC4BP personalization
+Tags: WooBuddy changes, WooBuddy customization, WooBuddy personalization

 == Installation ==
-Upload the entire WC4BP folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.
+Upload the entire WooBuddy folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.
 Activate the plugin through the 'Plugins' menu in WordPress.
-Head to the 'WC4BP Settings' menu item in your admin sidebar to adjust the settings
+Head to the 'WooBuddy Settings' menu item in your admin sidebar to adjust the settings

 == Changelog ==
+= 1.0.1 - 7 Jan 2021 =
+* Change name to WooBuddy -> Subscriptions.
+* Maintenance review.

 = 1.0.0 28 june 2019 =
 * Added an example to extend the Activity Stream output.